stephaniamatvei/ptr-project-0/README.md

-# Real-Time Programming Lab No.1
+# Real-Time Programming Project 0

 ## Table of Contents
 - [About](#about)